tiliv/fm/README.md

 A nostalgic romp through TI-83 Plus UI and a classifier model binding for open-ended gameplay.
 Play via localstorage on [https://fm.discoverywritten.com](https://fm.discoverywritten.com).

-NPCs can offer a "Save" option and some flavor text, which uses localstorage on the character's name (Hero by default, but will appear `null` until saved).

-Your most recent save will load automatically.
-To Load some other save, you must talk with a Bard specifically, so good luck with that intentional game design.

 ## About

 This is a pure React javascript application that loads static text files as the starting state and then presumes your game state overrides the default data.
 Interactions in the world issue DOM events scoped to the targets, and the React components carry out the operation and let reactivity update the game map.